kkrizanovic/NanoMark/README.md

 # Including new assemblers in the benchmark

 The benchmarking tool currently includes following assembly tools:
-- IDBA_UD
-- Ray
+- Loman, Quick and Simpson assembly pipeline (http://www.nature.com/nmeth/journal/v12/n8/full/nmeth.3444.html)
-- SGA
+- PBcR
-- Soap deNovo
+- FALCON
 - SPAdes
-- SparseAssember
+- ALLPATHS-LG

 Additional assembly tools can be included by writting a wrapper script in Python.
-Each assembler that needs to be included in the benchmark must have a corresponding wrapper in folder: <root folder>/src/wrappers.
+Each assembler that needs to be included in the benchmark must have a corresponding wrapper in folder: <root folder>/wrappers.
 Wrapper script filenames must start with "wrapper_"

 Each wrapper must define three varibales:
 - Installation path (ASSEMBLER_PATH)